 After the monster hit The Lodger, director Alfred Hitchcock suddenly became a hot property.
 He immediately set his eyes on another company — the newly constructed BIP (British International Pictures) — that would give him greater artistic freedom.
 The next two films were assignments he reluctantly accepted in order to fulfill his contract with Gainsborough Pictures so he could be free to move on to better things.

-Downhill is an adaptation of a play co-written by none other than star Novello.
+Downhill is an adaptation of a play co-written by none other than actor Ivor Novello.
 “It was a poor play,” Hitchcock assured French director Francois Truffaut in the famous 1962 interview.
 I’m assuming the director never got over the fact that he was forced to make the movie.
 Hitchcock also complained about Novello not being believable as a schoolboy.
 I thought the Welsh actor was pretty good in a difficult role.

 In Downhill, you can clearly see Hitchcock‘s idea of pain as a vehicle to achieve true understanding of the essence of things.
 The director was Catholic, but there is something Buddha-like about the way he connects suffering, psychological growth, and self-realization.
 I don’t know much about religion and/or spirituality, but in this instance, I found Hitchcock’s arguments compelling and worthy of reflection.